-A member of the Community's Board of Trustees is an owner and shareholder of an insurance agency from which the Community purchases business and health insurance.
-Total payments made to this insurance agency during the years ended April 30, 2016 and 2015 amounted to \$214,837 and \$198,052, respectively.
+Two members of the Community's Board of Trustees are owners and shareholders of an insurance agency from which the Community purchases business and health insurance.
+Total payments made directly to this insurance agency during the years ended April 30, 2017 and 2016 amounted to \$239,416 and \$214,837, respectively.

 Members of the Community's Board of Trustees are owners and shareholders of legal firms that handle certain legal transactions for the Community.
-Total payments made to these legal firms during the years ended April 30, 2016 and 2015 amounted to \$49,659 and \$9,174, respectively.
-During the year ended April 30, 2015 certain amounts were paid to one legal firm prior to the owner and shareholder serving on the Board of Trustees, these amounts are not considered related party transactions and therefore have been excluded from the reported amount.
-All amounts paid after the owner and shareholder became a member have been included in the amount above.
+Total payments made to these legal firms during the years ended April 30, 2017 and 2016 amounted to \$88,710 and \$49,659, respectively.

-A member of the Community's Board of Trustees is a Vice President and Director of the management company of the Community (see Note 17).
+A member of the Community's Board of Trustees is a Vice President and Director of the management company of the Community (see Note 16).